-Some describe it as a sort of super power, gifted by fate to a chosen few.
+Some describe genius as a sort of super power, gifted by fate to a chosen few.
 Others would call it the end result of a long, consistent period of study and practice, echoing the gospel of Malcolm Gladwell’s 10,000-hour rule.
-Without a doubt, it’s something beyond simple by-the-books intelligence (think Einstein’s famous frustrations with academia).
+Without a doubt, genius is something beyond simple by-the-books intelligence (think Einstein’s famous frustrations with academia).

 So what is that spark that we call “genius?”
 If there’s one common thread that ties them all together, it’s the ability to think in unconventional, creative ways about problems that traditional thinking has either written off as unsolvable or solved “enough.”
 People who demonstrate genius—whether in the sciences or the arts—aren’t just looking for a prescribed way to fill in the blanks.
 They look for solutions through as many avenues as possible.
 They have an insatiable curiosity about the world around them and the way that seemingly unconnected phenomena, when brought together, can illuminate each other in incredible ways.

 One more common thread that ties geniuses together?
 They tend to think visually.

 At ImageThink, we strongly believe in the power of visual thinking to open up the genius—that ability to push beyond conventional thinking to arrive at extraordinary conclusions and genius ideas—in everyone.
 We’ve seen it happen time and again at the strategy sessions, workshops, and presentations we support.

 So let’s spend some time exploring how curiosity, and pictures, can be used to pull out moments of genius for you, your colleagues, and your organization.

 Curiosity in the context of a concrete goal can be a valuable asset, but it helps to have a frame of reference and direction to look towards.
 What problem are you looking to solve?
 What questions are you attempting to answer?
 What are some of the very clear obstacles that are keeping you from reaching your desired ends?